Mango-information-systems/mango-is-website/source/convert/index.md

      value: We have your back
    - type: p
      value : We&apos;re here to assist you to take the right strategic decisions, and translate them into actual actions.
    - type: h2
-      value: THIS IS WORK IN PROGRESS - DUPLICATE CONTENT BELOW
+     value: THIS IS WORK IN PROGRESS.
+DUPLICATE CONTENT BELOW -

- -
   # fourth section: client logos
   content: